 - It may help prevent staining when used occasionally after a professional cleaning.

-- It’s abrasive and may wear down tooth enamel and make teeth appear yellow.
+- It’s abrasive and may wear down tooth enamel, making teeth appear yellow.

-- It doesn’t remove stains below the enamel.
+- It does not remove stains below the enamel.

 - Everyday use could cause tooth sensitivity.

-- Most brands don’t contain fluoride, which helps prevent cavities and tooth decay.
+- Most brands do not contain fluoride, which helps prevent cavities and tooth decay.